 “Promp knows some, but nothing that big!
 It would have to be installed,” Cirrumstance offered.

 “I couldn’t even!”
 Promp panicked.
 “I can barely hold on!”
-Loftalon’s claws had left gashes in the leather of the wheel that bled blue foam, but her grip was solid.
+Loftalon’s claws had left gashes in the leather of the steering wheel that bled blue foam, but her grip was solid.

 “That’s all you have to do,” Chaxium told her.
 “Just keep holding on!
 Everyone disengage and keep doing what you’re doing!”
 That was all she had time to say before taking Snakewaist off the wheel.
 The ferrier popped out of its shoulder socket and transformed as it fell, punching through window glass just before its fist went back to being a head.